HenryR-4/ISA/README.md

 python3 assembler.py [input file] <optional 'N'>
 ```
 It will always output to program.txt, this is then read by the testbench.
+If 'N' is present, output will be surpressed.

 ### Assembler Features